DataThings/datathings.github.io/content/post/lstm.md

 Although in both cases, the current last input was number **8**, the prediction outcome should be different (when we take into account the contextual information of previous values and not only the last one).

 # How they work
-LSTM networks manage to keep contextual information of inputs by integrating a **loop** that allows information to flow from one step to the next.
+LSTM networks manage to keep contextual information of inputs by integrating a *loop* that allows information to flow from one step to the next.
 These loops make recurrent neural networks seem magical.
 But if we think about it for a second, as you are reading this post, you are understanding each word based on your understanding of the previous words.
 You don’t throw everything away and start thinking from scratch at each word.
-Similarly, LSTM predictions are always conditionned by the past experience of the network's inputs.
+Similarly, LSTM predictions are always conditioned by the past experience of the network's inputs.

 {{< figure src="http://colah.github.io/posts/2015-08-Understanding-LSTMs/img/RNN-unrolled.png" title="LSTM loop unrolled" >}}